Menu

 Serving in the Military

-Many of the bases, ships, and other equipment still used by the military today were built before the 1980s when construction with asbestos dropped off.
+Many of the bases, ships, and other equipment still used by the military today were built before the 1980s, when construction with asbestos dropped off.
 Because of this, living in, working in, and even maintaining these structures can increase someone’s chance of coming into contact with and inhaling or ingesting asbestos fibers.
 With only 3,330 people diagnosed a year with mesothelioma, one-third of them are veterans of the U.S. military.
 The positive side is that veterans have options for VA benefits and compensation that civilians may not.
 If you are a veteran who has been diagnosed with this cancer or is showing the symptoms of another asbestos-related disease, make sure to review your case and look into what can be done for you.

-While none of these risk factors may seem to change anything, they could actually help determine what legal compensation someone could qualify for.
+While none of these risk factors may seem to change anything, they could help determine what legal compensation someone could qualify for.
 If you develop mesothelioma due to asbestos exposure, there are legal options that can help you cover the costs of treatment and recover lost wages.
 Reach out today for a free no hassle case evaluation to learn more about your legal and financial options.

 Mesothelioma Support Team